choria-io/website/docs/content/playbooks/_index.md

 The playbook feature is working, several data stores are supported and it's functional.
 Further feedback from users are sought to drive the future of these.

-At present there are a lot of the old YAML based playbooks around, I wanted to have one release capable of supporting both.
-The YAML playbooks are now deprecated though and the next release will remove them entirely.

-At that point a large refactor of the code will happen to simplify the implementation greatly and perhaps even make it extendable by way of other Puppet modules so adding new behaviours into the Playbook system will be easy for anyone after the transition period.
+A large refactor of the code is due after the removal of the legacy YAML based playbooks.
+The aim is to simplify the implementation greatly and perhaps even make it extendable by way of other Puppet modules so adding new behaviors into the Playbook system will be easy for anyone after the transition period.